akshaysangma/advent-of-code-2023/README.md

 # Advent of Code 2023 Solutions
-This repository contains my solutions to the challenges from [Advent of Code 2023](https://adventofcode.com/2023).
+This repository contains my solutions to the challenges from [Advent of Code 2023](https://adventofcode.com/2023) in GO.

 # Run the Solutions
 1. Navigate to the day specific directory: